 Our consultation fee in Atlanta is $100 to meet Dr Okoro, or $50 for his Physician Assistant (fees are applicable towards your surgical procedure).
 Yes, the fee is actually deducted from your surgical fee.
 Please read important information below.

-Why We Charge A Consultation Fee
+Why We Charge A Consultation Fee to meet the Doctor

 And why a “free consultation” is not necessarily in your best interest.

 1) We believe that in consulting with a professional – as with all things in life – “you get what you pay for.”

 If You Pay Nothing, You Receive Nothing of Value

 Unfortunately, too often, a “free consultation” for cosmetic surgery turns into nothing but a high-pressured sales pitch.
 Rather, a professional consultation should be a learning experience, an educational opportunity for you and not a “sales closing.”
 It should function solely for your benefit and to your advantage.
 Dr Okoro spends time with his patients listening and understanding their desires.
 He believes that a patient should not be pressured in making a very important & personal decision.
 Simply put, you will feel at home at his office.
 The purpose of the consultation is for you to learn & to determine if it is the right thing for you to do.
 Through the process of listening to you, understanding your desires and conducting an examination, an appropriate recommendation will be made.
 That recommendation might even be that nothing be done.